My Challenge To You

 5. Discover the satisfaction of performing an altruistic act.

-7. Vote for your Green party.
-They are the only party who will make sustainability mainstream by rearranging the taxation system so that we are increasing taxes on energy consumption and pollution and reducing taxes on employment.
+6. Vote for your Green party.
+They are the only party who will make sustainability mainstream.
 Their policies also encourage a society where there is less of a culture of consumerism and materialism, and less of a grossly inequitable distribution of income (with its associated envy and resentment).
 Some people complain about the Greens policies on certain social issues, but even if you disagree with such policies you should see that they are insignificant compared to the Greens strong policies on conserving humanity’s life-support systems.
 Your vote for the Greens is not wasted as, in the Upper House of parliaments in Australia, Greens are regularly elected, and in the lower house your vote will probably just flow to Labour, but with a message to them that people care about Green issues.
 This is one of the easiest things I’m challenging you to do, but it is also one of the most essential.
-Without government building into our society financial incentives to not destroy the earth, no long-term continuation of human life as we currently know it is possible.
+Without government building into our society financial incentives to not destroy the earth, no long-term continuation of life as we currently know it is possible.

-8. If you live in Australia and eat meat, eat kangaroo.
+7. If you live in Australia and eat meat, eat kangaroo.
 Funnily enough this could be the saviour of Australian biodiversity.
-Otherwise, try to eat locally grown food.
-Organic is good, but one British report shows that eating local is twice as important.
+Otherwise, try to eat organic and locally grown whole foods, mainly plants.

-10. Become acquainted with your own local Heritage.
-Learn the names of a few local tree species and bird species.
+9. Become acquainted with your own local heritage, for example learn the names of a few local tree species and bird species.